samueldanso/samueldanso/README.md

 ### Hi there, I'm Samuel 👋

 ### About me
-- 👨‍💻 I'm a product-minded web3 engineer
-- 📚 Currently focused on smart contract development, learning new technologies and building apps onchain
-- ⭐️ Interested in DeFi, Payments, Modular blockchains, Rollups, ZK
--    Technologies: Solidity, Rust, Typescript, NextJS.
-- 🌴 Love to travel and explore new places on my free time
+I'm a product-minded web3 engineer, currently focused on smart contract development, learning new technologies, and building apps on-chain.
+I have a keen interest in DeFi, Payments, ZK, Rollups, Modular, and Appchains.
+The technologies I work with include Solidity, Rust, Typescript, and NextJS.
+In my free time, I love to travel and explore new places.

+Feel free to reach out to me on Twitter @samueldans0 or email me at me.samueldanso@gmail.com.

 <!--
 ### Projects